Royalamara/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete - rm /tmp/my_first_directory/betty
-* Delete the file betty.The file betty is in /tmp/my_first_directory
+* Delete the file betty.The file betty is in /tmp/my_first_directory 9-firstdirdeletion - rm -r /tmp/my_first_directory
+* Delete the directory my_first_directory that is in the /tmp directory.